Kitchen Design Contest Judges

 Davy Swanenberg

 For as long as he can recall, Davy Swanenberg has been surrounded by design.
-For nearly 25 years, Davy frequented prestigious international design fairs in Milan, Amsterdam, and Kortrijk with his family, and returned to join the family business, Culimaat Kitchens, upon completing his studies in Marketing Management at Fontys University, Netherlands.
+For nearly 25 years, he frequented prestigious international design fairs in Milan, Amsterdam, and Kortrijk with his family, and returned to join the family business, Culimaat Kitchens, upon completing his studies in Marketing Management at Fontys University, Netherlands.

 Build your business, elevate your career.